idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ```

-Some notable differences, in both Line and Day-to-Day variance as compared to the data discussed above.
-As these were measured on 5 consecutive days this seems reasonable.
+Some notable differences, in both Line and day-to-day variance as compared to the data discussed above measured in Turner et. al. As the data measured in the Sokolowski lab were measured on 5 consecutive days this seems reasonable.
 Also, the Sokolowski lab has a very standardized procedure for measuring larval path lengths, which may contribute to this.
-I am unaware of the technical details in measuring these though, as I did not participate.
+I am unaware of the technical details in measuring these particular data, as I did not participate.

 The other point to make note of is that the overall average path lengths is about twice as long in the Sokolowski lab. compare 5.3589 from the data collected in the Sokolowski lab  to 2.0709 as collected by [Turner et al.](http://biorxiv.org/content/early/2014/04/20/004325.full-text.pdf+html).
-It is worth noting that previously published path lengths tend to be longer.
+It is worth noting that previously published path lengths tend to be on the longer side.
 For example see [Reed et. al. 2010 figure 1F](http://www.genetics.org/content/185/3/1009) for a set of inbred lines also collected in North Carolina.

 The BLUPs for the DGRP lines as measured in the Sokolowski lab.
-BB is rover (r) and ee is sitter (s).
+Note: rover=r and sitter=s.

 Here is the variation across lines.